Graph isomorphism in quasipolynomial time parameterized by treewidth: Canonization of Sets and Objects

 First, consider an easy case in which $J=\{\Delta_1\rho_1\}$ consists of one single labeling coset.
-In this case, we have automorphisms $G$ acting transitively on the subcosets $\hat J=\{\rho_1\delta^\ord_\ell\Psi^\ord\mid\ell\in[s]\}$.
+In this case, we have a set of automorphisms $G$ acting transitively on the subcosets $\hat J=\{\rho_1\delta^\ord_\ell\Psi^\ord\mid\ell\in[s]\}$.
 Moreover, each subcoset satisfies $\aut(\rho_1\delta^\ord_\ell\Psi^\ord)\leq\aut(J)$ and can be seen as an individualization of $J$.
 This means, we can choose (arbitrarily) a subcoset $\rho_1\delta^\ord_\ell\Psi^\ord\leq\Delta_1\rho_1$ and recurse on that.
-Since the automorphisms $G$ can map each subcoset to each other subcoset it does not matter which subcoset we choose.
+Since the automorphisms in $G$ can map each subcoset to each other subcoset it does not matter which subcoset we choose.
 By recursing on one single subcoset only, we can measure significant progress.
-At the end, we return $G\hat\Lambda$ where $\hat\Lambda$ is a canonical labeling for the (arbitrarily) chosen subcoset and $G$ are the automorphisms (acting transitively on the set of all subcosets).
+At the end, we return $G\hat\Lambda$ where $\hat\Lambda$ is a canonical labeling for the (arbitrarily) chosen subcoset and $G$ is the group of automorphisms (acting transitively on the set of all subcosets).